NASA-AMMOS/aerie-docs/docs/overview/design/arch-decision-records/adr-0005-sequencing-typescript.md

-# ADR-0005 Typescript Sequence Editor
+# ADR-0005 Typescript Sequence Editor (SUPERSEDED)

+NOTE: This ADR has been superseded by [ADR-0006](adr-0006-phoenix)

 ## Context